- Sashité for Developers

 - Match: A gaming session between two players using the game system.

 - Second Player: The player designated to take the second turn.
-This designation remains fixed throughout the match.

 - Square: An individual position on the board that can contain at most one piece or be empty.